X-Wing in Sudoku: How to Spot It

 How to spot it

-- Find two rows where that number appears in exactly the same two columns.
+- 2 Find two rows where that number appears in exactly the same two columns, or two columns where it appears in exactly the same two rows.

-- Remove that candidate from other cells in those two columns.
+- 4 Remove that candidate from other cells in the affected columns or rows.

 What is an X-Wing?